Hrushikesh98d/OCR_GCP_AZURE/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Python (Flask)
-- **Cloud Services**: Google Document AI, Azure Document Intelligence
+- **Cloud Services**: Google Document AI, Azure Document Intelligence, OCI Document Understanding
 - **Document Processing**: Custom processors trained to handle specific document types

 ## Installation & Setup

 1. Clone the repository to your local machine:
+2. Create a Python Virtual Environment and activate it.
-2. Install the required dependencies:
+3. Install the required dependencies:

-   `pip install -r requirements.txt`
+   `pip3 install -r requirements.txt`
-3. Downlaod the service-account-key.json to your local machine and set up the path in the app.py at line:62
+4. Downlaod the service-account-key.json to your local machine and set up the path in the app.py at line:62
-4. Run the application
+5. Run the application
    `python app.py`
-5. Open your browser and navigate to http://localhost:5000.
+6. Open your browser and navigate to http://localhost:5000.